-Should your interest not stretch that far, you may like to just attend some of the events that the ASV puts on for the public and schools.
+Should your interest not stretch that far, you may like to just attend some of the astronomy events that the ASV puts on for the public and schools.
 These are often advertised on the Society’s website (asv.org.au) or on its Facebook page and occasionally may be held at Wattle Park.

 The history of the ASV stretches back to 1922.
-Since that time many prominent members have made worthwhile contributions to the science of astronomy, as well as disseminating knowledge of the science to the general public.
+Since that time many prominent members have made worthwhile contributions to the science of astronomy, as well as disseminating knowledge of the science of astronomy to the general public.
 It’s the largest such organisation in the southern hemisphere and boasts well over 1000 Australian and overseas members.

 Don’t feel overawed by this, as most members are ordinary people with a thirst for knowledge.
 In fact the range of expertise is very wide: from novices trying to identify a bright star or constellation, to highly experienced observers routinely tracking down very faint and distant galaxies or taking world class photographs of spectacular deep sky objects.